-The small existing green space at 25 Oakcrest Ave., adjacent to Oakcrest Parkette, is being studied for improvement!
-The City is engaging the community to explore new programming opportunities for this small green space (1,000 m2).
+The small existing green space (1,000 m2) at 25 Oakcrest Ave., adjacent to Oakcrest Parkette, is being studied for improvement through a community engagement process that explores new programming opportunities for the space.

 Before the green space is designed, a feasibility study will take place to understand the site limitations, cost and budget requirements, to secure Council support of a proposed design and to advance a follow-up project to design and build the space.